-Given continuing American superiority in innovation and military power, it is premature to talk about a post-Western world, even though a gradual transition may begin to take place around the middle of this century.
+Given continuing American superiority in innovation and military power, it is premature to talk about a post-Western world, even though a gradual transition may begin to take place around the middle of this Century.
 It took the United States more than a generation, from the First World War to the early 1950s to finally assume undisputed leadership of the Western (or non-Communist) world.
 It will likewise take more than a generation before the world becomes more pluralistic, that is, not solely dominated by the West.
-However, as the Mainland's economic power grows, it is likely to become a more active participant in international rule-setting, as it did in the unanimous passage of the Paris climate accord in 2016.
+However, as the Mainland's economic power grows, it is likely to become a more active participant in international rule-setting, as it did in making the unanimous passage of the Paris Climate Accord in 2015 possible.